justinmayer/virtualfish/CONTRIBUTING.md

 Thank you for giving your time to work on VirtualFish!
 To have your contribution merged as quickly as possible, please make sure you follow these guidelines.

 - If features **are going to be used by the majority of users**, add them to `virtual.fish`.
 Otherwise, create a plugin if you can.
-- If you're adding a feature, think about whether it belongs in `virtual.fish` or as a plugin (separate `.fish` file in this repository).
+- If you’re adding a feature, think about whether it belongs in `virtual.fish` or as a plugin (separate `.fish` file in this repository).
 If in doubt, make it a plugin.
-- Make sure you **update the documentation** if you make user-facing changes, e.g. adding/changing/removing commands or config variables.
+- Make sure you **update the documentation** if you make user-facing changes, e.g. adding/changing/removing commands or configuration variables.
 - All text content (variable/function names, code comments, documentation, Git commit messages) **must be in English**.
-(The preference is for Australian English, but any English will do.)
-- Git commits in this repository must follow the **[AngularJS Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit)**, with the exception that the body and footer are optional.
+- Git commits in this repository should ideally follow the **[AngularJS Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits)**, with the exception that the body and footer are optional.